 Over the course of many years the Criminal Justice System has seen disparate treatment of citizens at every stage of the process from unfair arrests and/or non-arrests by (some) police officers, excessive charging decisions and/or plea bargain offers by (some) prosecutors, disparate sentences from (a few) judges and inequitable representation by (some) private and public defense attorneys.

 These less than ideal scenarios inspired Technologies for Justice, Inc. to create web-based software that objectifies sentencing while simultaneously serving as a practical check and balance on the power prosecutors wield in the criminal justice system!
 These two significant objectives are achieved by empowering defense attorneys, prosecutors and judges to analyze sentences in prior cases to ensure the sentences in pending cases are equitable and consistently administered regardless of Race, Gender, Class, Religion or any of the usual factors that too often facilitate disparate treatment.

-That which ultimately came forth is called the "Equity in Sentencing Analysis System"©® or "ESAS©®" which is the initial Software as a Service released by Technologies for Justice, Incorporated.
+That which ultimately came forth is called the "Equity in Sentencing Analysis System"©® or "ESAS©®" which is a Software as a Service designed and developed by Technologies for Justice, Incorporated.